Do you have any ideas for outdoor play at home for a child with vision impairment?

 Gardens are a great way to safely explore nature.
 Organisations such as RSPB have free downloadable guides for creative ways to encourage wildlife into your garden.
 Visit www.rspb.org.uk for more details.

-Further information on outdoor play including playing in mud, sand and water, nature activities and gardening can be found on RNIB's Messy and Muddy webpage.
+Further information on outdoor play including playing in mud, sand and water, nature activities and gardening can be found in our Messy and Muddy play guide:www.rnib.org.uk/messy

 Did this answer your question?